 The organ’s contribution to worship and musical life at St Mary’s is vast.
 Every week the instrument is used for rehearsal, accompanying, worship, and teaching purposes.
 In 2015, the organ received a thorough refurbishment, overseen by Marcussen.
 The same man, who installed the organ some thirty years ago, returned to St Mary’s and spent five days maintaining and tuning the instrument, ensuring many more years of fine music making.

-Our Autumn 2018 season dates have now been published:
+Our Autumn 2019 season dates have now been published with details of the concerts to be published shortly:

 Concerts begin at 19:15 following the evening Caritas service and run for approximately 45 minutes.